Web Proof Techniques: Origo Mode

 One approach to proving correct key derivation would be to prove the correct derivation of Diffie Hellman key-exchange parameters, and the DHE shared secret.
 This step, in addititon to verification of the server certificate signature in the zk-proof would be expensive; fortunately this is unnecessary to compute in-circuit.

-The Key Independence Property in the context of TLS 1.3 ensures that the leakage of one key does not compromise the security of other keys derived within the same protocol run, and may be exploited in the key derivation circuit to Specifically, each key is derived using a Hierarchical Key Derivation Function (HKDF) with a unique context and input, ensuring that no two keys are directly related or can be used to infer one another.
+The Key Independence Property in the context of TLS 1.3 ensures that the leakage of one key does not compromise the security of other keys derived within the same protocol run, and may be exploited in the key derivation circuit.
+Specifically, each key is derived using a Hierarchical Key Derivation Function (HKDF) with a unique context and input, ensuring that no two keys are directly related or can be used to infer one another.

 The significance of the Key Independence Property is that the client may disclose the Server Handshake Traffic Secret (SHTS) to the proxy, so as to give the client a shortcut to prove the correctness of further keys, without compromising the Handshake Secret (HS), or further traffic secrets.
 The Proxy may use the disclosed SHTS to verify the Server Finished message (SF).
 This reduces the client proving burden.